Views: 0 Author: Site Editor Publish Time: 2026-01-19 Origin: Site

 From a hair science perspective, severe keratin damage occurs at temperatures higher than typical hair dryer output.
 However, visible damage often begins earlier at the cuticle level when moderate heat is applied inefficiently.
 Over time, this can affect moisture balance, smoothness, and overall hair condition.

-For this reason, a well-designed hair dryer should not rely on heat alone, but deliver balanced airflow, stable temperature, and proper heat protection to reduce unnecessary damage while drying efficiently.
+For this reason, a well-designed hair dryer should not rely on heat alone but deliver balanced airflow, stable temperature, and proper heat protection to reduce unnecessary damage while drying efficiently.

 When people search for hair dryer heat, they often assume it refers to a single temperature value.
 In reality, there are three different heat concepts involved, and confusing them leads to misunderstanding.